To thine ownself be true

-Selfie is the new craze!
+Selfie is the great craze!
 Our society’s phenomenon making waves over the past few years!
-We take pictures of ourselves at home, at work, at play.
-We reach out to capture celebrities at public events to take that selfie to highlight our latest Winsome feat!
+We take pictures of ourselves at home, in the car, at work, at play and everywhere you can imagine.
+We Congregate and reach out to capture celebrities at public events to take that selfie to highlight our latest feat!
 It says we are cool.
 Way cool!

-Enter the selfie stick which makes it even easier.
+The selfie stick makes it even easier.
 With ease we are able to capture photos of ourselves in a crowd, at great heights on mountain tops, and even in the depths of the seas!
 The Wall Street Journal tell stories of injuries and even fatalities caused by this craze.
 Narcissitic mentality they called it.
 Yup these days we are filled with the craze!
 It’s all about ourselves.
 But is it really?

 What about our inner desires?
 When was the last time you sat and took stock of where you are in life?
 Are you where you want to be?
 What are you most proud of?
 What do you like the least?
 Today, I encourage you to find some time alone to take stock of yourself.